gradle/gradle/design-docs/testing-toolkit.md

 # Milestone 1

 The first milestone lays the foundation for defining and executing functional tests.
-The goal should be a solid implementation based on the tooling API, support for JUnit and the integration with the plugin development plugin.
+The goal should be a solid implementation based on the tooling API and integration with the plugin development plugin.

 ## Story: User creates and executes a functional test using the test-kit